Fellowship Basics

 Most research fellows will receive stipends twice per month at a rate of $3,000 per month for doctoral students and $4,200 per month for postdoctoral fellows.
 The recipient of the NEH Postdoctoral Fellowship will be compensated at a rate of $5,000 per month.

-Fellowship stipends will be distributed either as physical checks or direct deposits, based on a fellow’s preference.
+Fellowship stipends will be distributed on the 15th and 30th of the month as either physical checks or direct deposits, depending on a fellow’s preference.

 For further information about the Linda Hall Library’s policies, please consult our Fellowship Handbook.